 Recycling

-SMART says in the United States.
+SMART says an estimated two million tons of textile is recycled yearly in the United States.
 That amount is equivalent to one million cars being removed.
 You can only imagine how much gasoline use and air pollution is avoided when you recycle clothes.

 Giving